Isuzu Bellett: Sedan

 The Bellett was the first Isuzu to be exported to Europe, when a thousand cars were shipped to Finland in January 1965.
-Isuzu entered The Swiss market after exhibiting at the 1965 Geneva Salon.
-The Finnish importer also marketed Alfa Romeos and Jaguars, and accordingly used racing as their main advertising method.
+Isuzu entered the Swiss market after exhibiting at the 1965 Geneva Salon.
+The Finnish importer also marketed Alfa Romeos and Jaguars, and it accordingly used racing as their main advertising method.
 The Isuzu Bellett was the first Japanese car to be regularly imported to Sweden.
 Between 1963 and 1967, the Bellett was also imported in limited numbers to the West Coast of the United States and Hawaii by Trans-Alpac Corporation.
 Exports to Canada also started in March 1965 as well and production of Belletts in Canada began in 1968.

 A 1.6-litre sedan line was assembled in New Zealand by Campbell Industries at Thames from 1968 to 1970.
 Initial production featured a silver grille and squared tail lamps; a facelift brought a new black grille and longer, rectangular tail lamps.
 The car was imported under '300 club' rules which encouraged assembly of up to 300 units a year, using as many locally made parts as possible.
 Isuzu car assembly stopped after GM took its stake; the next Isuzu to be built and sold in New Zealand was the 1977 Gemini, marketed by GMNZ as an Isuzu rather than a Holden as in Australia.

 The Bellett was assembled under license by Francisco Motors Corporation in Las Piñas, Philippines from 1965 to 1974.